 Consent requires the voluntary agreement to engage in sexual activity.
 An individual must actively and willingly give consent to sexual activity.
 Simply stated, sexual activity without consent is sexual assault.
 "No one consents to being sexually assaulted."
 Consent:

-- Cannot be given if the person is impaired by alcohol or drugs, or is unconscious
+- Cannot be given if the person is impaired by alcohol or drugs, is unconscious or asleep;

 Examples of what does NOT constitute consent